SalishSeaCast/docs/particles/sensitivity.rst

 Figures 1, 2, 3, and 4 show particle trajectories with initial positions along the thalweg, but the initial positions in figures 3 and 4 are located in regions with stronger mixing.
 Figures A, B, C, and D show the change in depth of the particles as they progressed in their trajectories.

+Figures A and B show many differences in the evolution of depths between the 4 hour frequency cases and the 30 minute or 1 hour cases.
+In fact, the 1 hour case also deviates from the 30 minute case.

+Figures C and D

+:command:`Conclusion:`